20 Hard Truths About Penis Size

 The average response was 6.3 inches (16cm) in length and 4.8 inches (12.2cm) around.
 Interestingly, for a one-time sexual experience, the average plastic penis the women chose was slightly larger at 6.4 inches (16.3 cm) long and 5.0 inches (12.7cm) in circumference.

-5. Size matters for the female orgasm.
+5. Size matters for the female orgasm (in some cases).

 A 2014 study presented at the meeting of the Association for Psychological Science in San Francisco found that girth—not length—matters for one-time partners, but not for long-term ones.
 Scientists discovered that larger girths tend to bring the clitoris closer to the vagina during sex, which is believed to help women achieve orgasm.
 However, a 2012 study found that women who frequently experienced vaginal orgasms were more likely to prefer longer penises.